department-of-veterans-affairs/va.gov-team/products/health-care/patient-portal/mhv/2023-03-what's-new-page-usability-testing/research-plan.md

 3. Do veterans understand the color categories of the notification cards?
 4. Are the notifications clearly communicating any applicable CTA's or next steps?

-Drop down notification center preview:
+Drop down What's New Page preview:

 1. Are Veterans able to view the drop-down notification preview?
 Is the hover function easy to use or confusing?
 2. Is this feature helpful or convenient to the user?

 **Hypothesis**

-Hypothesis 1: Older Veterans will tolerate the new Notification Center flow.
+Hypothesis 1: Older Veterans will tolerate the new What's New Page flow.

 Hypothesis 2: The new notification feature will help Veterans understand changes and updates to the My HeatheVet website.